GernotAlthammer/HA-ESPHome-KACO-Powador-4500xi-S0-RS485/README.md

 <img src="https://github.com/GernotAlthammer/HA-ESPHome-KACO-Powador-4500xi-S0-RS485/blob/main/Pictures/Pic3_Konfiguration.png">
 <img src="https://github.com/GernotAlthammer/HA-ESPHome-KACO-Powador-4500xi-S0-RS485/blob/main/Pictures/Pic4_Diagnose.png">

+To compile the ESPHome code for the ESP32 it is necessary to copy the file uart_read_line_sensor.h to the ESPHome directory of your Home Assistant.

 <h3 tabindex="-1" class="heading-element" dir="auto">Notes</h3>
 I'm working on this project as a hobby.
 My work on this software is in no way associated with a company.
 If you like to use it, or improve on it, feel free.
 Use it at your own risk - it might work perfectly or it might not.